jiyeonsongg/portfolio-website/_news/announcement_1.md

 related_posts: false
 ---

-Graduated from Edmonds College with an Associated of Science degree
+Earned an Associate of Science degree from Edmonds College